victorfrye/LivefrontChallenge/README.md

 Additional endpoints related to service operations are also included but not referenced in the actual API specification.

-- `GET /openapi/v1.json`: Retrieve the OpenAPI specification document.
+- `GET /openapi/v1.json`: Retrieve the OpenAPI document.
 - `GET /health`: Retrieve the health status of the application.
 - `GET /alive`: Retrieve the liveness status of the application.